glyh/on_pal/README.md

 ## How can I participate?

-I am more than willing to hear that you are interested in the design phase of Pal language :) Feel free to open an issue and tell me what I can improve on the language!
+I am more than willing to hear that you are interested in the design phase of Yula language :) Feel free to open an issue and tell me what I can improve on the language!